 By Sgt.
 Dale Sweetnam, Task Force 49 Public Affairs OfficeFebruary 28, 2008

-"Big Windy" and the 412th are elements of the 12th Combat Aviation Brigade, a U.S. Army Europe unit headquartered in Ansbach, Germany.
+The 12th CAB is a U.S. Army Europe unit headquartered in Ansbach, Germany.